AnaHrnndz/pbdood/Readme.md

 ## ⚙️ Pipeline Steps

-The fundamental process of PBDOOD is divided into three main stages:
+The fundamental process of PBDOOD is divided into three main steps:

 ### 1. Domain and *De Novo* Clustering
 Preparation of the initial protein families (PfamFams and UnkFams).